frederic-perez/AmE-dictionary/data/dictionary.md

 __sanity check__
 __sap<sup>1</sup>__ _v_ :nine::m: (saps, sapped, sapping, sappy) Gradually weaken or destroy (a person’s strength or power). _Weak demand sapping trade._ _His energy was sapping._ _Worry never robs tomorrow of its sorrow, it only saps today of its joy._
 __sap<sup>2</sup>__ _n_ :four::hammer: _A flat-sided sap stuck out of his back pocket._ _What a sap!_
+__sapient__ _adj_ /SAY-pee-unt/ Sapient is a formal word that means “possessing or expressing great wisdom.”
 __sapiosexual__ _n_ A relatively new word that refers to a person who is erotically attracted to intelligence.
 __sapling__ _n_ :four: (saplings) A young tree with a slender trunk is known as a sapling.
 Just as a young duck is called a “duckling,” a young tree is called a sapling. _Tree saplings._ _Twisting saplings._
 __saponify__ _v_